Acetic anhydride: Applications

 As indicated by its organic chemistry, acetic anhydride is mainly used for acetylations leading to commercially significant materials.
 Its largest application is for the conversion of cellulose to cellulose acetate, which is a component of photographic film and other coated materials, and is used in the manufacture of cigarette filters.
 Similarly it is used in the production of aspirin (acetylsalicylic acid), which is prepared by the acetylation of salicylic acid.
 It is also used as an active modification agent via autoclave impregnation and subsequent acetylation to make a durable and long-lasting timber.

 Acetic anhydride is commonly used for the production of modified starches (E1414, E1420, E1422).

 Legal status

 Because of its use for the synthesis of heroin by the diacetylation of morphine, acetic anhydride is listed as a U.S. DEA List II precursor and is restricted in many other countries.

 Safety

 Acetic anhydride is an irritant and combustible liquid; it is highly corrosive to skin and any direct contact will result in burns.
 Because of its reactivity toward water and alcohol, foam or carbon dioxide are preferred for fire suppression.
-The vapour of acetic anhydride is harmful.